 Every output ends with a next checkpoint.
 Coaching conversations without a defined follow-up tend to drift.
 A concrete next step keeps both parties accountable.

-Inconsistent coaching is a structural problem, not a people problem.
+Inconsistent coaching is a structural problem.